NormLorenz/react-expenses/READMETOO.md

   * donations
   * places
   * trips
+* build 404 page
-* publish
+* publish to surge

 ### in-flight

 * deprecation warning: value provided is not in a recognized ISO format moment - DONE
-* reload donation fixtures with ISO format date
+* reload donation fixtures with ISO format date - CANCELLED
-* write a prime imports (imported 164 - 6 were wrong year)
+* write a prime imports (imported 164 - 6 were wrong year) - CANCELLED
 * redo the yarn/npm store - DONE
-* jest - create unit tests - WORKING
+* jest - create unit tests - DONE
 * code coverage `npm test -- --coverage` - DONE
 * do I need componentWillReceiveProps or can I bind directly to this.props
 * all constructors should pass props down